-- 2.1 The policy will be most applicable for Estates and Facilities (SSL) however, other departments and individuals will require the appointment of contractors from time to time.
-This policy will apply to all types of contractors and therefore all responsible persons (Contractor Administrators) employing contractors are required to follow this policy. - 2.2 Health and Safety legislation requires that BSMHFT exercises suitable control over any contractors that the organisation engages with to carry out works. - 2.3 Any member of BSMHFT who engages a contractor to carry out works is required to ensure that the works in question are adequately planned and the engaged contractor is appropriately managed whilst carrying out such works for the Trust. - 2.4 All BSMHFT staff who intend to engage contractors to carry out work for the Trust must familiarise themselves with the provisions of the Health and Safety at Work Act 1974, relevant associated delegated legislation, and Approved Codes of Practice and Guidance.
+2.1 The policy will mostly be applicable to Estates and Facilities (Summerhill Services Limited - SSL) however, other departments including ICT and individuals will require the appointment of contractors from time to time.
+This policy will apply to all types of contractors and therefore all responsible persons (Contractor Administrators) employing contractors are required to follow this policy.

+2.2 Health and Safety legislation requires that BSMHFT exercises suitable control over any contractors that the organisation engages with to carry out works.

+2.3 Any member of BSMHFT or SSL who engages a contractor to carry out works is required to ensure that the works in question are adequately planned, and the engaged contractor is appropriately managed whilst carrying out such works for the Trust.

+2.4 All BSMHFT and SSL staff who intend to engage contractors to carry out work for the Trust must familiarise themselves with the provisions of the Health and Safety at Work Act 1974, relevant associated delegated legislation, and Approved Codes of Practice and Guidance.
 In particular, the Management of Health and Safety at Work Regulations 1999, and the Health and Safety Executive guidance document INDG368 which give statutory obligations, guidance and advice to individuals and organisations on the management of contractors who visit workplaces under their control.
-Advice and support can also be sought from the H&S team. - 2.5 Contractors include any contracting company, their employees or self- employed person engaged by BSMHFT to undertake work within their premises or areas of control.
-This policy therefore applies to all works carried out by and services provided by a subcontracted third party. - 2.6 As a minimum, before any work is undertaken by a contractor, Contract Administrators must ensure the following: - The intended contractor is on the "Approved Supplier/ Contractor list"/ Framework Agreement, available from the Contracts and Procurement department or that any relevant single waiver documents have been completed. - The intended contractor is technically capable of and possesses the suitable level of competence to undertake the required works.
-Relevant documents should be checked to ensure this. - The intended contractor has submitted a suitable and sufficient risk assessment and method statement, appropriate for the intended work. - The employees of the intended contractor have got the appropriate clearance (DBS) if required.
-They should also sign a confidentiality agreement.
+Advice and support can also be sought from the Health and Safety team.

+2.5 Contractors include any contracting company, their employees or self- employed person engaged by BSMHFT to undertake work within their premises or areas of control.
+This policy therefore applies to all works carried out by and services provided by a sub-contracted third party.

+2.6 As a minimum, before any work is undertaken by a contractor, Contract Administrators must ensure the following:

+- The intended contractor is on the "Approved Supplier/ Contractor list"/ or a recognised Framework Agreement, available from the Contracts and Procurement department and that any relevant single tender waiver documents have been completed and had the necessary approval from an organisational and health and safety perspective. - The intended contractor is technically capable of and possesses the suitable level of competence to undertake the required works.
+Relevant documents should be checked to ensure this. - The intended contractor has submitted a suitable and sufficient risk assessment and method statement, appropriate for the intended work. - The Contract Administrator needs to ensure that the employees of the intended contractor have obtained the appropriate Disclosure and Barring Services (DBS) clearance if required.
+They should also sign a confidentiality agreement as required.
 Please refer to the SSL procedure for 'Contractors Disclosure and Barring Service Checks' as appropriate.

-2.7 In addition to the points above, all Contract Administrators should ensure their contractors are familiarised with the site on which the intended work is to be carried out.
+2.7 In addition to the points above, all Contract Administrators should ensure their contractors are given a local site induction and familiarised with the site on which the intended work is to be carried out.
 The extent of the familiarisation required will depend on the nature of the site and the nature of the intended works.
+Some regular contractors have undertaken the Mental Health First Aid training, and this could also be considered as appropriate.